Description

 • Cube Audio Nenuphar (retired)

-stock single driver full range TQWT floor standers - 92dB sensitivity / 30Hz to 18kHz frequency range / custom isolation frame.
-An amazing speaker that was ultimately surpassed.
+stock single driver full range TQWT floor standers - 92dB sensitivity / 30Hz to 18kHz frequency range / custom isolation stainless steel frame.
+An amazingly coherent speaker with nuance and resolution of mids but lacking critical balance of the entire frequency range.

 • Tekton Design Moab (retired)